l-atelier-des-chercheurs/dodoc/README.md

 ##Presentation

-DoDoc is a documentation tool for children in classrooms.
+DoDoc is a documentation tool, first designed for a children use in classrooms.
+It is is a documentation platform connected to a physical device that operates a camera and a microphone.
+It enables one to capture traces from an on-going experience for later reflections, reconstructions and creations of narratives. <br>
 DoDoc is a research project made by [l'atelier des chercheurs](http://latelier-des-chercheurs.fr/).
 You can find more documentation and contribute to the project [here](http://www.lopendoc.org/dodoc/).
-Dodoc is a documentation platform connected to a physical device that operates a camera and a microphone.
-It enables one to capture traces from an on-going experience for later reflections, reconstructions and creations of narratives.

 ![dodoc](http://www.lopendoc.org/dodoc/wp-content/uploads/sites/23/2016/05/Capture-d%E2%80%99e%CC%81cran-2016-05-05-a%CC%80-18.13.31.png)